Tee Higgins Super Bowl Player Prop Bets | Cincinnati vs. Los Angeles 2/13/2022

 Recent Performances

-- In last week's matchup with the Chiefs, Higgins reeled in six passes for 103 yards (17.2 yards per catch).
+- In last week's outing against the Chiefs, Higgins totaled 103 yards on six receptions (averaging 17.2 yards per grab).

-- Over his last three outings, Higgins has caught 14 passes on 23 targets for 209 yards, averaging 69.7 yards per game.
+- Over his last three outings, Higgins has caught 14 passes for 209 yards.
+He was targeted 23 times, and averaged 69.7 yards per game.

 Higgins' Cincinnati Teammates